williamouyang/okta.github.io/_source/docs/api/resources/users.md

 Fetches a specific user when you know the user's `login`.

 > When fetching a user by `login`, you should [URL encode](http://en.wikipedia.org/wiki/Percent-encoding) the request parameter to ensure special characters are escaped properly.
-Logins with a `/` character can only be fetched by 'id' due to URL issues with escaping the `/` character.
+Logins with a `/` character can only be fetched by `id` due to URL issues with escaping the `/` character.

 ##### Request Example
 {:.api .api-request .api-request-example}